-As Health insurance plan offers no perky returns, some of you might not agree with it being counted as a tax saving investments option.
+As a Health insurance plan offers no perky returns, some of you might not agree with it being counted as a tax-saving investment option.
 But, might we mention, the value you get from health insurance coverage makes it much more worth than any other form of investment.

 - Life insurance

 Life Insurance offers its dual-edged benefits; it makes it to the top of our list as an investment plan.
 It gets you a life cover that acts as a financial cushion in case of a contingency.
 The life insurance plan is deductible from your total income, thus lowering your taxable fraction, under section 80C of income tax.
 The upper limit for this deduction is Rs 1 Lakh.
 Even the more evolved forms of life insurance save the tax for the investor under different sections.
 The premiums paid for ULIPs (Unit Linked Insurance Plans) are exempted from taxes under section 80C.

 But this is not all, under section 10(10D), the lump sum that is paid to the beneficiary in case of an eventuality is not taxable.
 If it’s a pension plan, the 1/3rd maturity amount paid out a lump sum is not taxable.
 Though, the rest 2/3rd fraction paid out as the annuity is taxable.

 There are several life insurance plans available in the market, namely:

 - Endowment Plans

 - Money-Back Plans

 Equity Linked Saving Scheme (ELSS) Mutual Funds is also an investment plan that is specially designed for tax saving purposes and is considered one of the most sought-after tax-saving investment options.
 Being market-linked product they are high-risk products but also offers the potential of high returns.
 We have already counted it above among the investments that save taxes under section 80C.
 There are two reasons why it makes our list with flying marks.